cakarsubasi/02562_raytracer/journal/src/worksheet_1.md

-# The Basics
+## Worksheet 1 - The Basics

 As I have chosen to do this project in Rust instead of Javascript, this section will differ the strongest from the prescribed exercises.

 In addition, Rust requires a much more significant amount of "boilerplate" code to manage windows, UI, and hardware access as we do not have a browser and a DOM to take care of difficult parts for us.
 This would also make it considerably more difficult to provide a full copy of the code for each section as that would get out of control quickly.
-So I ended up having to implement a lot of nominally unnecessary features
+So I ended up having to implement a lot of nominally unnecessary features for this project.
+To future students taking this class, I would generally advise against doing it in Rust since they will end up working on many areas that are not strictly related to computer graphics, although if they are fine with the extra work, there is nothing wrong with using Rust.

-# 1. Drawing to a Window, Clearing the Background
+### 1. Drawing to a Window, Clearing the Background

 Done, need images, need tag